DashaAga/image-stylization/README.md

 # image-stylization
-We perform image styling using packages Keras and Tensorflow.
+### There is performing image styling using packages Keras and Tensorflow.